Vineet R. Shenoy

 paper / bibtex

 As a part of the NVIDIA AI Challenge, we develop robust algorithms for multi-camera tracking, vehicle re-identification, and anomaly detection.
-We are among the top scoring teams on the public leaderboard
+We are among the top scoring teams on the public leaderboard.

 sas_cbsd Study of Timing Constraints and SAS Overload in the CBRS Band using SAS-CBSD Protocol